 1 tablespoon coarse sugar, for garnish

-Fold back the first, third and fifth strips then lay another strip of dough perpendicular to them.
-Unfold the first, third and fifth strips over the new strip.
-Repeat until pie has been covered with a lattice crust.
-(Watch our video for how to make a lattice crust).
+Fold back the first, third, and fifth strips, then lay another strip of dough perpendicular to them.
+Unfold the first, third, and fifth strips over the new strip.
+Repeat until the pie is covered.
+Watch us do this in our video: how to make a lattice crust.

-Make egg wash by whisking egg yolk and cream together then brush over pie dough.
-Sprinkle tablespoon of coarse sugar over crust.
-Refrigerate pie 20 minutes or freeze for 5 minutes before baking.
+Make an egg wash by whisking egg yolk and cream together, then brush it over the crust.
+Sprinkle a tablespoon of coarse sugar on top, and then refrigerate the pie for 10 minutes before baking.

-Heat oven to 400 degrees F. Position an oven rack in the lower third of the oven then place a baking sheet on rack.
-(The baking sheet will catch any drips from the pie while baking).
+Position an oven rack in the lower third of the oven, then place a baking sheet on the oven rack to catch any drips from the pie as it bakes

-Bake chilled pie on hot baking sheet for 20 minutes, reduce heat to 350 degrees F then continue to bake for 35 to 45 minutes, or until the crust is golden and juices in the filling are bubbling eagerly.
-(If, while baking, the crust begins to brown too much, cover with aluminum foil and continue to bake until done).
+Bake the pie set on top of the hot baking sheet for 20 minutes, reduce the heat to 350° Fahrenheit, then continue to bake for 35 to 45 minutes, or until the crust is golden and juices in the filling are bubbling eagerly.

-Cool 2 to 3 hours before cutting to allow filling to set.
+Cool the pie for two to three hours before cutting to allow the filling to set.